5T33Z0/OC-Little-Translated/Content/J_Compiling_Kexts/Slimming_Intel_WiFI_BT_Kexts.md

 ```
 The compiled kexts will be located under `~/Downloads/IntelBluetoothFirmwar-master/build/Release`:<br>![itlbtfw](https://github.com/user-attachments/assets/c9be468e-11fa-475e-9fb8-c7d7b3a348e2)

+---

 ## Testing
 - Copy the newly compiled kexts to `EFI/OC/Kexts`, replacing the existing ones
 - Reboot
-- Check if WiFi and Bluetooth are working.
+- Check if WiFi and Bluetooth are still working.
+If not, you probably used an incorrect firmware.

 > [!IMPORTANT]
 >
 > - `itlwm.kext` requires the [Heliport](https://github.com/OpenIntelWireless/HeliPort) app to connect to Wi-Fi Hotspots
 > - If you are having issues with the slimmed kexts, I suggest you use the pre-compiled version from the OpenIntelWireless repo instead

+---

 ## Credits
 - Original Guide by [dreamwhite](https://github.com/dreamwhite)